raptorjs-legacy/rapido/README.md

 When running a command, the command is searched for in the stacks that are currently enabled.

 ### Installing Stacks
-A new stack should be installed using the `npm` command.
+A new stack should be installed just like any other Node module using `npm`.
 For example:<br>
 `npm install rapido-raptorjs`

 Stacks can also be installed globally using the `--global` switch for `npm`